systemjs/systemjs/docs/system-register.md

 By ensuring we cover all of these semantics, the guarantee is that if code works in browsers in ES modules, the associated System.register code can work with s.js providing a legacy fallback workflow that doesn't randomly break at semantic edge cases.

-This format was originally developed out of collaboration in Traceur, and is supported as an output in Babel, TypeScript and RollupJS.
+This format was originally developed out of collaboration in Traceur, and is supported as an output in Babel, TypeScript, Webpack, and RollupJS.

 **This module format is optimized for semantic equivalence, security and performance.**